 Other ways to say: Two sides of the same coin, mixed blessing

-Fun Fact/Origin: Swords with sharp edges on both sides can hurt the person using them.
+Fun Fact/Origin: Swords with sharp edges on both sides could hurt not only the enemy but also the person holding it.

 Example Sentence: